russellyq/Radar_OpenPCDet/README.md

 # OpenPCDet

-`OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.
+`OpenPCDet` is a clear, simple, self-contained open source toolbox for LiDAR-based 3D object detection.

-Implementaion of OpenPCDet on Radar.
+Implementaion of PV-RCNN from OpenPCDet toolbox on 4D Radar point clouds.

 We implement on [Astyx Hires 2019 dataset](https://paperswithcode.com/dataset/astyx-hires2019) and [View-of-Delft](https://github.com/tudelft-iv/view-of-delft-dataset).